ECronin1973/WSAA-Project/README.md

 ## Overview

-This project focuses on examining road fatalities in Ireland over the past five years, highlighting monthly patterns to identify trends in fatality rates—whether they have risen or declined.
-It also analyzes fatalities relative to the population size, offering insights into deaths per million inhabitants.
-Additionally, the project features an API that allows users to efficiently update or remove data, providing a flexible and intuitive user experience.

-### Limitations to Task
-The task of reading, writing, deleting, and modifying content stored in the API located at https://ws.cso.ie/public/api.restful/PxStat.Data.Cube_API.ReadDataset/ROA29/JSON-stat/1.0/en, required interacting with the API using HTTP methods (GET, POST, PUT, DELETE).
-However, the API is a read-only API (it only supports GET requests for fetching data).
-It does not support POST, PUT, or DELETE operations for modifying data.
-In order to complete this task which requires full CRUD (Create, Read, Update, Delete) operations, the following was completed:
+The Road Safety Analysis Project examines road fatalities in Ireland over the past five years, identifying trends and patterns in fatality rates.
+The project integrates data from the Central Statistics Office (CSO) API and provides a custom API for CRUD operations on locally stored data.
+It also includes data visualization and analysis tools to offer insights into road safety trends.
+The project is designed to be user-friendly, secure, and extensible.

+### Key Features:
-- Fetch the data from the API using GET.
+- **Data Integration**: Fetches road safety data from the CSO API and processes it for analysis.
-- Stored the data locally in file five_yr_fatalities.csv.
-- A custom API (using Flask) was implemented to allow CRUD operations on the locally stored data.
+- **Custom API**: Implements a Flask-based API to enable CRUD operations on locally stored data.
+- **Data Analysis**: Analyzes trends in road fatalities and visualizes them using charts.
+- **Frontend Interface**: Provides an interactive web interface for data visualization and management.
+- **Secure Access**: Incorporates OAuth for secure data access (future scope).

 ## Author

-- Name: Edward Cronin
+- **Name**: Edward Cronin
-- Student ID: g00425645
+- **Student ID**: g00425645
-- Email: g00425645@atu.ie
+- **Email**: g00425645@atu.ie

 ## Table of Contents